-- The district office forwards the request, with resolution, to the Maintenance Division director for review and action.
+- The district office forwards the request, with resolution, to the Maintenance Division administrator for review and action.

 - VDOT's Maintenance Division prepares the necessary CTB resolution, ensures the action item is on the CTB agenda, and presents the request to the CTB.

 - After the CTB approves, the Maintenance Division notifies the district office and residency maintenance manager responsible for installing the signs.

 - The district office notifies the Maintenance Division when the signs are installed.